From Passive to Active: How Esports Curriculum Ignites Online Student Participation

 How Does Esports Ignite Online Student Participation?

 There are many benefits of esports in schools, from an increase in student motivation to learn to opening up new pathways for careers.
 Esports can be instrumental in improving engagement, critical thinking, and problem-solving skills among students.
-To be more specific, here are some of the ways that esports can ignite online student participation:
+Below are the core areas where esports supports online learning.

 Game-Based Learning